Stella Adams: Early career

+Later career in film

-Adams joined the Nestor Film Company in 1912 and moved to California when the company relocated there.
-Her early work was in comedies, but she also started working in Westerns.
+In 1912 Adams returned to film making in earnest when she joined the Nestor Film Company of California.
+Although she appeared in only 12 feature films, she acted in more than 100 short films during the silent film era, mostly in starring or featured roles.
+The majority of her film output was made between 1912-1917.
+Her early work was in comedies, but she also appeared in several Westerns.
 She left Nestor with director Al Christie when he began his own studio.

-In 1917, an article in the trade publication Billboard reported that Adams left California "to join her husband in Chicago, and will next year return to the elegitimate stage."

-Twenty years passed before Adams made another feature film, when she appeared in a featured role in the silent/sound film, Me, Gangster, directed by Raoul Walsh.
-Over the next eight years, Adams made another ten films, although in smaller and smaller roles, retiring in 1936.
+In 1917 Adams married press agent James Whittendale, and an article in the trade publication Billboard reported that she left California "to join her husband in Chicago, and will next year return to the legitimate stage."
+Nine years passed before Adams resumed her film career in 1926.
+In 1928 she appeared in a featured role in the silent/sound film, Me, Gangster, directed by Raoul Walsh.
+Over the next eight years, Adams made another ten films, retiring in 1936.

-Personal life

-Adams was married to press agent James Whittendale.

 Death

-Adams died in Woodland Hills, California, on September 17, 1961, and was interred in Calvary Cemetery in Los Angeles.
+Adams died in Woodland Hills, California, on September 17, 1961.